codezilla322/uniswap-trading-demo/README.md

 This project uses Ethers.js, TypeScript, TailwindCSS.

 You can swap 0.001 ETH for USDC or 450000 USDC for ETH in a single swap.

+Automatically wraps Ether into WETH when WETH balance is less than 0.001.